Skip to Content

 Mary Bahrami, Staff Reporter

-Mary Bahrami is a junior and is excited for her first year on staff.
-Mary is also an athlete on the Steiner Ranch Mountain Biking team and a member of yearbook staff.
-Outside of school, Mary loves to read, write, and spend time with friends.
+Mary Bahrami is a senior and is excited for her second year on staff.
+Mary is also an Editor-in-Chief of the Veteran yearbook, and competes in UIL News Writing.
+Outside of school, Mary loves reading, spending time with friends, photography, her dog, and boba.